ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/line-sensors.md

 Keep in mind that the QTR line sensor has two 5V pins that are connected to each other!
 They are identical in function besides being in a different location
 {: .callout-blue}

-TODO decide if we want to make them use the LEDON pin

 TODO add picture of backside pinout with labels

 <img src="{{ '/_assets/images/line_sensor_wire_diagram.png' | prepend: site.baseurl }}" alt="line_sensor_wire_diagram.png">